-Before I work with any client, I ask them to send me their posture pictures.
+Before I work with any client, I ask them to send me their posture pictures that show me their head, shoulders, hips, knees and feet.
 Every time it’s eye opening.
 Usually the first thing they say is:

 “Oh wow…I’m crooked!”